happyPrince169/Disaster_Response_Pipeline/README.md

 This is my project in Udacity Data Science course.
 In this project, I will create a ML model to classify messages that are received from a disaster, and a webapp where we can enter a message and get back the classified results.

-# Here's the file structure of the project
+# File structure of the project

 - app